guodah/SimpleSQL/README.md

 **April 10, 2018**: Rewrote the code for resolver.
 Now the resolver is able to locate columns without specifying a table.
 After being resolved, each column identifies a table name and column name.
 I believe this needs to be done before implementing inner join.

+**April 11, 2018**: Added code for natural join based on sorting and inner join with join condition based on nested loops.

 **plan**:
-* merge-sort equi-join
-* join condition w/ nested loop
 * add count distinct
 * expression, such as x+5>y+4
 * subqueries